2025–26 West Virginia Mountaineers women's basketball team

-The 2025–26 West Virginia Mountaineers women's basketball team represented West Virginia University during the 2025–26 NCAA Division I women's basketball season.
-The Mountaineers are led by third year head coach Mark Kellogg and played their home games at the Hope Coliseum as members of the Big 12 Conference.
+The 2025–26 West Virginia Mountaineers women's basketball team currently represents West Virginia University during the 2025–26 NCAA Division I women's basketball season.
+The Mountaineers, led by third year head coach Mark Kellogg, play their home games at the Hope Coliseum as members of the Big 12 Conference.

 Previous season

 The Mountaineers finished the 2024–25 season 25–8, 13–5 in Big 12 play to finish in a three-way tie for fourth place.
 As the No. 4 seed in the Big 12 Tournament, they defeated Kansas State before losing to TCU in the semifinals.
 They received an at-large bid to the NCAA tournament as a No. 6 seed in the Birmingham regional 3 where they defeated Columbia in the first round before losing in the second round to North Carolina in the second round.